evoraglobal/sieraapi-docs/source/includes/_asset-units.md

 **Response Body**

-The response body will the specified asset unit which matches the assetId given as a parameter.
+The response body will the specified asset unit which matches the unitId given as a parameter.

 | Attribute         | Type and description                                                                                                                                                                                     |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |